Stick (STICK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Stick Historical Price

-According to the latest data gathered on Stick live price page, the current price of Stick is 0USD.
-The circulating supply of Stick(STICK) is 888.89M STICK , giving it a market capitalization of $29.87K.
+According to the latest data gathered on Stick live price page, the current price of Stick is 0.00002824USD.
+The circulating supply of Stick(STICK) is 888.89M STICK , giving it a market capitalization of $24.88K.

 The Stick Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of STICK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.